ManasKhosla/MockVita-II_2020/README.md

-# MockVita-II_2020
+# MockVita-2 2020
-Just some Questions and their Solutions for MockVita II 2020
+Just some Questions and their Solutions for MockVita 2 - 2020 Feel free to conrtibute with more optimal solutions